murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 > {: .solution}
 {: .challenge}

  You probably noticed that not all of the data is high quality (especially if you check the 'Per base sequence quality' tab!).
-In general with next generation sequencing, you want to remove the lowest quality sequences from your data set before you proceed.
+In general with next generation sequencing, you want to remove the lowest quality sequences and remaining adapters from your data set before you proceed to do anything.
 However, the stringency of the filtering will depend on the final application.
 In general, higher stringency is needed for *de novo* assemblies as compared to alignments to a reference genome.
 However, low quality data can affect downstream analysis for both *de novo* and reference-based approaches, producing false positives, such as errant SNP predictions.

 We will use the Stacks’s program **process_radtags** to remove low quality sequences (also known as cleaning data) and to demultiplex our samples.
 [Here is the Stacks manual](http://catchenlab.life.illinois.edu/stacks/manual/) as well as the specific [manual page for process_radtags](http://catchenlab.life.illinois.edu/stacks/manual/#procrad) on the Stacks website to find information and examples.